unifide/unifide/README.md

 I've been using PostgreSQL 9.
 To install on ubuntu follow the instructions [here](http://www.dctrwatson.com/2010/09/installing-postgresql-9-0-on-ubuntu-10-04/).

-There needs to be a database called magnified-db running on the local host and a user called magnifide-www with password Mag12.
+There needs to be a database called unifide-db running on the local host and a user called unifide-www with password Mag12.

 You'll need the migrations gem if you don't already have it.
 	gem install dm-migrations